 Depending on belief systems, a jinn is a creature of extraordinary abilities who was created by Allah.
 There are those, however, who believe jinn are magical creatures.
 It is said that the Jinn lives in a parallel world to ours.

 Jinn in folklore are Genies.
 Most people think Jinn is strictly an Islamic or Arabic concept.
-It is a term from Ancient Egypt.
+It is a term from Ancient Egypt which found its way into many teachings.
 Most Jinn in bottles are usually female and most in lamps are usually male, but this isn’t true all the time.
 The bottle is a womb symbol and the lamp is a knowledge symbol.
 The lamp of knowledge is used as a symbol for nursing.
 Jinn meaning to hide or too conceal.

 In Islamic beliefs om Wednesday Allah created the angels and on Thursday,the Jinn came into existence.
 The Jinn were a mighty race of people who were created from smokeless fire.
 The mighty jinn lived on the earth for over 1,000 years, but pride was their downfall.
 Allah sent the angels to battle the infidel Jinn.
 When all but a few were defeated, humans were created on Friday